 Calculating Cloud - Server price ratio guidance

-The normalized price guidance is the approximated per user average monthly price of all Data Center apps calculated for maximum number of users in each tier which is normalized with reference to price of 11-100 tier for your app.
-Since this normalisation is done against the price of 11-100 tier, this guidance value will keep changing as you change the price for this tier.
-This guidance value signals how the apps price can be discounted across tiers for all of Marketplace by setting lower per user price for higher tiers.
-Below steps show how we calculate the normalized price guidance value:
+The normalized price guidance is the approximate per user average monthly price of all Data Center apps calculated for the maximum number of users in each tier, which is normalized with reference to the price of the 11-100 tier for your app.
+Since this normalization is done against the price of the 11-100 tier, this guidance value will keep changing as you change the price for this tier.
+This guidance value signals how the app's price can be discounted across tiers for all of the Marketplace by setting lower per user price for higher tiers.
+The steps below show how we calculate the normalized price guidance value:

 Calculating Normalized Price Ratio Guidance: